Pylons/colander/docs/manipulation.rst

      'phones.1.number': '555-8989',
      }

-The process can be reversed using :meth:`colandar.SchemaNode.unflatten`:
+The process can be reversed using :meth:`colander.SchemaNode.unflatten`:

 .. code-block:: python
    :linenos: